I came across a very good script some years ago, that will help you make that appointment.

 You will notice that this is a very soft approach.
 We are not making an appointment; we are going to “drop by” at around three tomorrow.
 This soft approach makes it very difficult for the prospect to object.

 “The reason for the call today John, as you may be aware, Xxxxx Bank has recently developed an idea that allows our customers to control and ultimately reduce their bank charges.
-This has proved to be remarkable efficient for people in positions like yourself.
+This has proved to be remarkably efficient for people in positions like yourself.
 I am sure you would be interested in reducing your bank charges John, wouldn’t you?”

 “Yes, I would.”